sillsdev/ptx2pdf/docs/documentation/figures.md

 position can take, it is considered a `pgpos` attribute.
 If the value looks like the start of a scripture reference, then it is a `loc` attribute.

-Within the ptx macros, the `LOC` column is always interpretted as a `pgpos` attribute.
+Within the ptx macros, the `LOC` column is always interpreted as a `pgpos` attribute.
 In addition, for USFM3, if there is only a `loc` attribute, it is treated as a `pgpos` attribute for backward compatibility.